-Your professional practice grade will be broken down into multiple components.
-(1) 5% of the 20% percentage points will be based on your attendance at 4 ASCE or ASME student technical meetings (cookout and game night events do not count) throughout the spring semester.
-Example of valid meetings include guest speakers, field trips, or any other technical meeting from either organization.
-(2) 10% of the 20% will be based on the number of homework assignments you submit on time following the correct homework format listed below.
-(3) The remaining 5 percentage points is based upon your attendance and participation in the class.
+Your professional practice grade will be broken down into two components.
+(1) 5% of the 10% percentage points will be based on your attendance at 3 ASCE or ASME student technical meetings (cookout and game night events do not count) throughout the fall semester.
+Example of valid meetings include guest speakers, field trips, or any other technical meeting from either organization within the college of engineering.
+(2) the remaining 5 percentage points is based on the number of assignments you submit and the professionalism in which you carry yourself in the class.